A Story of Language Barriers

 28 January 2022

-On 28 January 2022, James and Manuela traveled to a nearby Colombian beach town.
+On their first trip together, James and Manuela traveled to a small Colombian beach town.
 A Venezuelan rapper asked him if Manuela was his girlfriend.
 Under pressure, he said más o menos… because he thought they weren’t dating.

 14 February 2022

-On 14 February 2022, Manuela introduced James as her boyfriend to her family.
+On Valentine’s Day, Manuela introduced James as her “boyfriend” to her family.
 In this moment, James learned Manuela was, in fact, his girlfriend.

 He was elated.
 She was not.